 Like the Greek υἱὸς, the Hebrew word בֵּן (ben) can mean, according to Thayer's lexicon, "a subject, rendering obedience to a king, or lord" and "a disciple, inasmuch as teachers were treated with reverence and obedience, like parents, and received the title of father.
 Hence, "sons of the prophets," for disciples of the prophets and the schools of the prophets themselves... "sons of the magi," used for the disciples of the magi' among the Greeks (υἱοῖς) i.e., disciples of Bardesanes."

 Yes, we find that the Hebrew lexicon refers to the Greek word υἱοῖς having a parallel use as בֵּן (ben), referring to a follower or disciple - a devotee.
-This, of course would also change the translation of υἱὸς τοῦ θεοῦ to "follower of God" or "devotee of God" rather than, "son of God."
+This would also change the translation of υἱὸς τοῦ θεοῦ to "follower of God" or "devotee of God" rather than, "son of God."

 Why plural servants of humanity?